chris-lionetti/SwordfishMockup/README.md

----
-DocTitle:  Catfish Mockup
----
-# Catfish Mockup:
+# Catfish:
-  *  A simple, minimal RedfishSwordfish Service and mockup creator.
+  *  A simple, minimal Redfish/Swordfish Service and mockup creator and responder.

 # Top Level Description:
 This set of powershell commands when used in conjunction with the HPE Nimble Storage PowerShell toolkit will allow you to create a local repository which represents a complete Swordfish model for a Nimble Storage Array.